Analysis and Synthesis of Switched Optimization Algorithms: Introduction

+Most of this system-theoretic approach has focused on algorithm and communication dynamics \rw{that are each time-invariant} \citep{scherer2021convex, scherer2023optimization}.
+Even though recently this approach was extended to time-varying objectives and algorithms in \citep{jakob2025linear}, important network-induced phenomena such as \emph{time-varying delays} have not been specifically addressed yet.
+When such effects are taken into account, the resulting dynamics are more accurately captured by switched \rw{systems} \citep{wen2008switched, conte2020modeling}.
 Motivated by this perspective, this work extends the system-theoretic framework to include \emph{switched optimization algorithms}.
-The design of optimization algorithms in a switched setting has mostly focused on analysis and synthesis of distributed algorithms that are robust against time-varying information delays in the form of stale gradients \citep{ramaswamy2021optimization, bianchi2021distributed, doostmohammadian2021consensus}.
+The design of optimization algorithms in a switched setting has mostly focused on analysis and synthesis of distributed algorithms that are robust against time-varying information delays in the form of stale (time-delayed) gradients \citep{ramaswamy2021optimization, doostmohammadian2021consensus}.
 Delay-scheduled algorithms, in analogy to delay-scheduled controllers \citep{briat2009delay}, have not yet been addressed.

-This work performs analysis of switched optimization algorithms by solving linear matrix inequalities over O'Shea-Zames-Falb IQCs \citep{SCHERER2023robustexp} using parameter-affine \citep{apkarian1995self}.
-The switched optimization synthesis problem is posed as a robustness requirement under a regulation constraint \citep{francis1976internal, stoorvogel2000performance} compatible under parameter/mode changes \citep{korouglu2008lpv, conte2021disturbance}.
-Given fixed multipliers, we perform switched optimization algorithm synthesis by applying nonlinear transformation techniques for LPV systems \citep{de2012gain} using the extended characterization of \citep{de2002extended}.
-The convergence rates and empirical performance of the resulting algorithms are demonstrated on switching delay models and case studies.
+This work performs analysis of switched optimization algorithms by solving mode-dependent \citep{apkarian1995self} linear matrix inequalities (LMIs) \citep{SCHERER2023robustexp}.
+The switched optimization synthesis problem is posed as a robustness requirement under a regulation constraint \citep{francis1976internal, stoorvogel2000performance}, \rw{which is } compatible under mode changes \citep{korouglu2008lpv, conte2021disturbance}. \rw{Obedience of the regulation constraint is ensured through introduction of a network-dependent internal model.} Given fixed \rw{Zames-Falb filters from the analysis procedure}, we perform switched optimization algorithm synthesis by applying \rw{controller design} techniques for LPV systems \citep{de2012gain}.
+The convergence rates and empirical performance of the resulting algorithms are demonstrated on networks with unstable channel dynamics, and networks with time-varying delays.

-The contributions of this work are: \begin{itemize} \item A switched-system framework for accelerated first-order algorithms with bilateral corrupted gradient transmission, encompassing error models such as packet dropout and bounded-rate delay. \item An analysis procedure for upper-bounding worst-case convergence rates of given switched optimization algorithms. \item An internal-model-control-based synthesis procedure in the polytopic LPV setting for minimal worst-case linear convergence under switched network dynamics. \end{itemize}
+The contributions of this work are: \begin{itemize} \item A switched-system framework for first-order algorithms with bilateral corrupted gradient transmission, encompassing dynamical network models such as packet dropout and bounded-rate delay. \item An analysis procedure for upper-bounding worst-case convergence rates of given switched optimization algorithms. \item An internal-model-control-based synthesis procedure in the polytopic LPV setting for minimal worst-case linear convergence under switched network dynamics. \end{itemize}